Also known as a funeral plan, prepaid funerals are for anyone who wants to pay for their funeral in advance, before costs become too expensive.

 What are the benefits of a fixed price funeral plan?

 This means no worrying about guessing what your wishes would have been, struggling to make ends meet whilst making arrangements, and trying to handle all of this on top of the inevitable grief.
-The fact that pricing remains fixed helps you to budget efficiently, too – put simply, making plans is a selfless and smart choice that can give you and your loved ones peace of mind.

 Are there any disadvantages?